Dr. Charles Stolte, Four Blake Seasons

-On March 18, 2017, Dr. Charles Stolte premiered Four Blake Seasons in The King’s University Knoppers Hall.
+On March 18, 2017, I was privileged enough to premier Four Blake Seasons in The King’s University Knoppers Hall.

 The origins of this composition start with a student and a bit of poetry.
-In 2016, David McCune (BMus, ‘17), a bass voice student, gave Stolte a series of poems by English poet William Blake exploring the four seasons, and asked Stolte if he would compose a set for his senior recital.
-Intrigued by the poetry, Stolte began his work in the summer of 2016 and finished with his last piece in late autumn.
+In 2016, David McCune (BMus, ‘17), a bass voice student, gave me a series of poems by English poet William Blake exploring the four seasons, and asked if I would compose a set for his senior recital.
+Initially I was intrigued by the poetry and decided to take up this project.
+I began work on composing this set in the summer of 2016 and finished the last piece in late autumn.

-Stolte found that the romantic and dramatic poems required a clear understanding of the seasons, not as those living in Western Canada experience them, but as the author understood and personified them.
-He noted it was a wonderful challenge to live the seasons imaginatively through the eyes and heart of Blake.
+I found Blake's poetry demonstrates a clear understanding of the seasons through their romantic and dramatic expression, not as those living in Western Canada experience them, but as Blake understood and personified them.
+It was a wonderful challenge to live the seasons imaginatively through the eyes and heart of Blake.